 Speeds may increase once a road is upgraded to a hard surface.
-In most instances, these roads are Rural Local roads, which are generally subject to Oregon's Basic Speed Rule.
-Property owners are encouraged to contact the Washington County Sheriff's Office and file a Traffic Complaint if they believe motorists are violating the Basic Speed Rule.
+These roads are usually subject to Oregon's Basic Speed Rule.
+You can contact the Washington County Sheriff's Office and file a Traffic Complaint if you believe motorists are violating the Basic Speed Rule.

 Q. How can we ask for maintenance?

-Property owners can submit road service requests for gravel road maintenance or to report road hazards.
+Property owners can submit road service requests for gravel road maintenance.

 Q. What is dust abatement?